Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Introduction

 \section{Introduction}

-The existence of topological strings is a fundamental prediction of many physically-motivated field theories \cite{Kibble1976}, whether grand-unified models or superstring theory, and have a wide variety of cosmological consequences (for a review, see \cite{Vilenkin:2000jqa}).
+The existence of topological strings is a fundamental prediction of many physically motivated field theories \cite{Kibble1976}, from grand-unified (GUT) models to superstring theory, and has a wide variety of cosmological consequences (for a review, see \cite{Vilenkin:2000jqa}).
 They usually arise as a result of a symmetry-breaking phase transition, which may have occurred in the early Universe as it cooled below a critical temperature.
-The simplest model is the breaking of a $U(1)$-symmetry with a single complex scalar field that creates so-called `global' strings with a long-range Goldstone boson or axion field.
-A key motivation is offered by the Peccei-Quinn $U_{\rm PQ}(1)$ symmetry introduced to solve the strong CP problem of QCD \cite{Peccei1977a}.
-When $U_{\rm PQ}(1)$ is broken, axion strings are created which are a potential source of dark matter axions \cite{Davis:1986xc}.
+The simplest model is the breaking of a $U(1)$ symmetry with a single complex scalar field to create so-called `global' strings with a long-range Goldstone boson or axion field.
+A key motivation is offered by the Peccei-Quinn $U_{\rm PQ}(1)$ symmetry introduced to solve the strong CP problem of QCD \cite{Peccei1977a}; when $U_{\rm PQ}(1)$ is broken, axion strings are created which are a potential source of dark matter axions \cite{Davis1986}.

 The evolution of cosmological strings has been extensively studied using large-scale numerical simulations.
-However, there is a vast difference in scale between the typical string width $\delta$ and the scale of the string curvature scale $\Lambda$ (usually set by the Hubble radius $R \lesssim H^{-1}$), which is characterised by $\ln{R/\delta \sim 70}$ and $\ln{R/\delta \sim 100}$ for axion and cosmic global strings respectively.
+However, there is a vast difference in scale between the typical string width $\delta$ and the string curvature scale $\Lambda$ (usually set by the Hubble radius $R \lesssim H^{-1}$, where $H$ is the Hubble scale).
+This is characterised by the ratios $\ln{R/\delta \sim 70}$ and $\ln{R/\delta \sim 100}$ for QCD axion and GUT scale strings respectively.
 This poses a very significant computational challenge.
-Typical field theory simulations achieve $\ln{R/\delta} \sim 6$ and so struggle to accurately resolve the string cores in a realistic cosmological context.
-Approximations must be made which manipulate the string width such that simulations have adequate dynamic range within current computational limits.